-Vedic Samhitas may be seen as the roots the Indian philosophical tradition.
-The Brahmanas, Aranyakas and Upanishads may arise from that roots.
-Then followed the multiple philosophical ‘schools’ in the post-Vedic era.
-Interestingly, the authority of these schools is derived from their adherence to the Vedic scriptures.
-Although, they all are secondary to the Vedas and Upanishads themselves, each major ‘school’ is presented not in the form of a long and rigorously argued treatise but as a series of terse statements, known as sutras.
+Vedic Samhitas may be seen as the roots of the Indian philosophical tradition.
+The Brahmanas, Aranyakas and Upanishads may arise from that root which then followed the multiple philosophical ‘schools’ in the post-Vedic era.
+The authority of these schools is derived from their adherence to the Vedic scriptures.
+Although, they all are secondary to the Vedas and Upanishads themselves, each major ‘school’ is presented not in the form of a long and rigorously argued treatise but as a series of terse statements, known as ‘Sutras’.
 Sutras are the coded medium to convey knowledge in different ways.
 The traditions of interpretation, which are based upon these texts, are known as Darshanas.
 Sutras, like shruti are believed to be verbal expressions of truth or realization.

-The Vaisesika darshana, founded upon the Vaisesika-Sutra of Kanda.
+1. The Vaisesika Darshana founded upon the Vaisesika Sutra of Kanda.

-The Nyaya darsana, founded upon the Nyaya-Sutra of Gautama.
+2. The Nyaya Darshana founded upon the Nyaya Sutra of Gautama.

-The Samkhya darsana, founded upon the Samkhya-Sutra of Kapila.
+3. The Samkhya Darshana founded upon the Samkhya Sutra of Kapila.

-The Yoga Darshana, founded upon the Yoga-Sutra of Patanjali.
+4. The Yoga Darshana founded upon the Yoga Sutra of Patanjali.

-The Uttara-Mimansa or Vedanta darsana, founded upon the Vedanta-Sutra (or Brahma-Sutra) of Badarayana.
+6. The Uttara Mimansa or Vedanta Darshana founded upon the Vedanta Sutra (or Brahma-Sutra) of Badarayana.

-Hatha-yoga (a part of Saiva tradition) views itself as being thoroughly Vaidika.
-This fact is something, which is implicit within the general philosophy of the hatha treatises, and even more explicit in the codes of ethical conducts as prerequisite for the yoga.
+Hatha Yoga views itself as being thoroughly Vaidika.
+This fact is something, which is implicit within the general philosophy of the Hatha treatises and even more explicit in the codes of ethical conducts as prerequisite for the yoga.
 The interpretation of these Sutras is difficult task in itself due to the extremely complex format of sutras where by the maximum amount of meaning is condensed into the minimum number of words.
 Each word and phrase contains various possible interpretations.
-The Darshanas have a tremendous amount in common and they are all directed towards a "goal of human liberation or Self-realisation".
+The Darshanas have a tremendous amount in common and they are all directed towards a goal of human liberation or Self-realisation.
 The intra and inter conflicts between various Darshanas can be regarded as the subjective choice available for the person or seeker.

-Indian philosophy is much deeper rather than "the knowledge for the knowledge sake."
+Indian Yogic philosophy is much deeper rather than the knowledge for the sake of knowledge.
 The philosophical enterprise here acts as a method for cultivating virtue and self-understanding.
-It is for this reason that, Indian philosophical systems or Darshanas may be referred as Moksha-shastra.
-Moksha means `deliverance`, `release` or liberation` and shastra is the `teaching` or `doctrine` for achieving that end.